ncatlab/nlab-content/pages/3/3/2/2/2233/content.md

 This suggests that one can see ETQFT's as C-valued representations of $nCob_m$.

 +-- {: .query}
-_Rafael_: I obviously used a linear category in the dedinition as C instead of a general C. Do anyone know how to generalize it?
+_Rafael_: I obviously used a linear category in the definition as C instead of a general C. Do anyone know how to generalize it?
 Neither do i know the compatibility conditions and gluing formulas, any good explicit references?
 =--
 #Examples#